"Ax? It's not a hologram," Rachel said.

 - In Star Wars Episode I: Racer, the Aquilaris track has these linking the various floating cities.

 - Stunt Race FX: Even with the blocky early polygonal graphics, the track Aqua Tunnel has one, with sharks and sunken ships visible.

-- Mario Kart Wii's Koopa Cape track, which was then averted when it reappeared in its successor to fit its new underwater-driving gimmick.
+- Mario Kart Wii's Koopa Cape track (using giant eels instead of sharks), which was then averted when it reappeared in its successor to fit its new underwater-driving gimmick.

 - Megarace: The Maeva tracks take place mostly in underwater glass tunnels.